carinath/ubb-norcat-norms/README.md

 ## What it does

-This set of norms transforms imported bibliographic records to records following Norwegian cataloging rules.
+Ubb-norcat-norms transforms imported bibliographic records to records following Norwegian cataloging rules.
 Some of the functions include:
 * Translating common words and expressions to Norwegian ("paperback" to "heftet, "Includes bibliographic references (p.
 162-189)" to "Bibliografi: side 162-189" (and much more)).
 Mainly from English, Swedish and German, but more translations will be included in updated versions.
 * Deleting redundant fields
 * Correcting various indicators and control fields